ArielTurgeman/sql-visual-debbuger-feedback/PRIVACY.md

 Where the GDPR, UK GDPR, or similar law applies and a legal basis is required, processing may be based on one or more of the following, depending on the circumstances:

 - performance of a contract or steps requested in connection with a contract, including providing licensed Premium functionality;
-- legitimate interests in operating, securing, supporting, and protecting the Software and its licensing system, where those interests are not overridden by applicable rights;
+- legitimate interests in operating, improving, securing, supporting, and protecting the Software and its licensing system, where those interests are not overridden by applicable rights;
+- consent or user choice where required by applicable law;
 - compliance with a legal obligation; or
 - another legal basis available under applicable law.

+Users can disable optional SQL Visual Debugger usage telemetry as described in Section 1.

-Lemon Squeezy determines its own legal bases for information it processes as part of its services.
+Lemon Squeezy and other independent third parties determine their own legal bases for information they process as part of their services.

 ## 11. Data Retention

-SQL Visual Debugger seeks to retain personal information under its control only for as long as reasonably necessary for the purpose for which it was received, including licensing administration, support, security, fraud prevention, dispute resolution, and legal obligations.
+SQL Visual Debugger seeks to retain information under its control only for as long as reasonably necessary for the purpose for which it was received.

+Limited usage telemetry may be retained for a reasonable period for product analysis, improvement, troubleshooting, security, and development planning, subject to the practices of the telemetry infrastructure used.

 Because order and licensing information may be maintained through Lemon Squeezy, retention of information within Lemon Squeezy is also subject to Lemon Squeezy's policies and legal obligations.

+Purchase and Terms-acceptance records may be retained for as long as reasonably necessary for licensing administration, transaction records, dispute resolution, fraud prevention, enforcement of agreements, and legal obligations.

 Support communications may be retained for as long as reasonably necessary to resolve the request, maintain support history, prevent abuse, or comply with legal requirements.